juloaiza/CppND-Capstone-Space-Game/README.md

 - Arrows key to move spaceship.
 - Spacebar to fire bullet.

 Finally, this project was following the principles we have learned throughout this Nanodegree Program.
-Still a lot of opportunity to refactor the code and more C++ features can be applied.
+Still a lot of opportunity for code refactoring and add more C++ features.

 ## Dependencies for Running Locally
 * cmake >= 3.7